-The Search Dog division of the Hellenic Rescue Team was founded to support the rest of the HRT’s divisions in the missing person’s investigation.
-In particular, specially trained dogs assist in finding trapped victims after an earthquake, detect survivors in the snow after an avalanche or identify missing persons in open areas.
+The Search and Rescue Dog Department of the Hellenic Rescue Team was established to provide support to the other departments in searching for missing people.
+More specifically, specially-trained dogs take part in searching for trapped persons after a destructive earthquake, they detect survivors in the snow after an avalanche and locate missing people in open areas.

-The department is managed directly by the Central Administration of HRT and consists of members from the annexes of the Organization all over the country.
-The head of department is appointed by the Board of the Central Administration and she / he sets his assistant.
+The Department is directly administered by the Central Administration of the HRT and is comprised of members from the organisation’s branches throughout Greece.
+The head of the department is appointed by the Management Board and he or she appoints an assistant.

 The department’s training includes local meetings of the dog handler teams from each branch as well as an annual national training for all the teams.
 The department participates in the exercises of the local Disaster Response Departments and other similar nationwide exercises.